-Step #1: Switch to weekly chart and locate the past weeks support and resistance levels.
+Step #1: Switch to the weekly chart and locate the past weeks’ support and resistance levels.
 In the coming article, I will reveal my personal Candlestick Halving Trading Trick.
 Take note of the major and minor resistance and support levels.
 Do this if you are either buying or selling.
 Buy at the support and sell at the resistance levels.
 The candle pattern coupled with MACD, RSI, MA(20) will reveal to you if the weekly trend is bullish or bearish.

 If the weekly trend is bullish, it doesn’t mean the daily trend will be bullish all through.
 Expect some bearish trends also in the 1hourly chart.

-Step #2: Switch to daily chart and locate the resistance and support levels for the past days (usually 7 days).
+Step #2: Switch to the daily chart and locate the resistance and support levels for the past days (usually 7 days).
 This time, the levels will be different from the ones you located in the weekly chart (because there are 7 days in a week).
-Check if there is significant candle pattern on the support and resistance levels.
+Check if there is a significant candle pattern on the support and resistance levels.
 If you are going to buy, check if there is a chance the market will break the support below and if the Bullish pattern is strong.